 For the record, I wouldn't be afraid of discussing any of these subjects with older students, because I take care to present, as best as I can, what people say about both sides of the issue, and then ask them how they feel about it.

 But it's very obvious from the article that Dr. Wilson regards his own worldview and opinions as the correct ones, because he is against "injustice."
 To cite just one example, his opinions and mine about the causes of injustice in Palestine and Israel might be very different.
-Yet, because he uses the magic words, "social justice," he has a license to promote his views as the correct ones.
+Yet, because he uses the magic words, "social justice," he believes he has a license to promote his views as the correct ones.

 In my teaching philosophy, I referred disparagingly to the notion that kids today just need to learn "critical thinking," as opposed to learning, you know, facts and stuff like math and history.
 The EL Gazette article demonstrates why it is essential that students are taught the rudiments of formal logic, and learn how to recognize fallacious and poorly presented arguments.
 Should they have the misfortune of being trapped in a classroom with a professor who abuses his position in this fashion (which was certainly my experience in college), they will be better equipped to analyze what they are being told, better able to ask questions that test those assumptions and misconceptions.

 I enjoyed teaching the rudiments of logic and rhetoric in my ESL debate class.
-Over at my ESL materials page, there is a "Fact vs Opinion" quiz that I wrote which available for downloading, for intermediate students.
+Over at my ESL materials page, there is a "Fact vs Opinion" quiz that I wrote which is available for downloading, for intermediate students.

-Another exercise I do with students in oral English classes is to ask them, what services should government provide, and list down all of the things they say on the blackboard, and ask them, "should the government take care of old people who have no money?" "should the government do this, or that?"
-And then I ask them, what percentage of their taxes would they give to the government, to have all the things they say governments should do?
+Another exercise I do with students in oral English classes is to ask them, "what services should government provide?", and list down all of the things they say on the blackboard, and ask them, "should the government take care of old people who have no money?" "should the government do this, or that?"
+And then I ask them, "what percentage of their taxes would they give to the government, to have all the things they say governments should do?"
 The exercise reminds young people about how society is structured, and hopefully gets them thinking about how much government they want, and at what price.